xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/gui-and-com-support/dq.md

 ## Action = 0 (the default)

 `⎕DQ` performs "standard" processing appropriate to the object and type of event.
-For example, the standard processing for a KeyPress event in an Edit object is to action the key press, i.e. to echo the character on the screen.
+For example, the standard processing for a KeyPress event in an Edit object is to action the key press, that is, to echo the character on the screen.

 ## Action = `¯`1